 The third cranial nerve, the oculomotor nerve, can be seen in green, and this nerve is responsible for innervating the extraocular muscles of the eye along with the eye, ciliary muscle, and sphincter pupillae muscle with the exception of the superior oblique muscle and the lateral rectus muscle which are innervated by different nerves.
-The oculomotor nerve arises from the left and right side of the pons with its fibers coming from both the nucleus of the oculomotor nerve and from the accessory nucleus of the oculomotor nerve.
-After that, the nerve then exits the skull through the superior orbital fissure which is just here.
+The oculomotor nerve arises posteromedially from either side of the midbrain, with its fibres arising from the oculomotor and Edinger-Westphal nuclei.
+The nerve then exits the skull through the superior orbital fissure which is just here.

 Next, we’re going to move on to the fifth cranial nerve which is the trigeminal nerve, and this is the one that students usually consider to be the most complicated cranial nerve and some will give it a little extra attention.
 If we take a closer look at the trigeminal nerve just here and also let’s just add in this an overlay of a face so you get a better idea of how it all works together.
 So, the trigeminal nerve gives rise to various branches that provide innervation to the face, the forehead, the lateral part of the head, the upper part of the neck as well as some of the tissues within the head and the neck.